AviatrixSystems/Docs/HowTos/UserSSL_VPN_Centrify_SAML.rst

 	|image1|

 	Now go to your Aviatrix Controller.
 Create a new SAML endpoint from OpenVPN as paste the URL into the Metadata URL field.
-Give an Endpoint name and click “OK”
+Give an endpoint name and click “OK”

 	|image2|